Sweepin/SweepinConnect-android/Advanced_Configurations.md

 Once you integrated SweepinConnect-android in your project, you'll have the possibility to configure important features and interact with crucial elements of the library.
 All the possibilities are listed in this document.

-Note: It is important to note that certain methods and listeners need to be implemented in your application class since the reception of campaigns is available when the app is killed.
-These cases will be detailed in the concerned sections.
+Note: It is important to note that most methods and listeners need to be implemented in your application class since the reception of campaigns is available when the app is killed.

 <div id="beacon"/>